romland/llemmings/README.md

 Any pull requests are welcome, just make sure you ...say which prompt(s) you used
-...say which LLM was used
+...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)

-And of course, if you cheated, flag the line with a "HUMAN: ..." comment in the code.
+Just make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.

-## An examples
+## An example
 Note that this prompt grew over time, it's not like I just wrote it down in one shot and out came good code.
 It's all an iterative process.
 It's a process that feels very much like ... programming.